 Keep in mind these prepaid plans are being offered by T-Mobile directly.
 The carrier also owns a no-contract subsidiary, Metro by T-Mobile (formally MetroPCS), that has its own plans.

 T-Mobile Prepaid Plans

-You can add unlimited calls, text, and data amounts in the US, Canada and Mexico are included with the pre-paid unlimited plan.
-Paying an extra $15 a month to any pre-paid plan adds unlimited calls to landlines in over 70 countries, and unlimited calls and texting to mobile phones in over 30 counties.
+You can add unlimited calls, text, and your plan’s data amounts in Canada and Mexico for an extra $5 a month.
+Paying an extra $15 a month to any pre-paid plan adds unlimited calls to landlines in over 70 countries, and unlimited calls and texts to mobile phones in over 30 counties.